Maha Sinnathamby: Greater Springfield Development

 Currently, more than $15 billion has been invested by public and private stakeholders into the project.
 A$1.2 billion dual track major rail line and transit hub was established in 2013 and connected Greater Springfield to the wider South East Queensland area.
 Greater Springfield's current population is approximately 35,000, with a predicted growth to 105,000 by 2030.
 Greater Springfield's masterplan also retains 30 per cent of the land holding for open, green space.

 Springfield City Group

 Sinnathamby established Springfield City Group (formerly Springfield Land Corporation), of which he is the chairman, in conjunction with the purchase of the plot that would become Greater Springfield.
 The company is responsible for overseeing the development of the Greater Springfield area.

 Personal life

 In 1968 he married Yoga, and they have three daughters – Raynuha, Meera, Uma – and a son, Naren.
 Maha enjoys playing golf at Brookwater.

 Net worth

-In 2017, The Australian Financial Review added Sinnathamby to its list of Australian billionaires Rich List at 57th position with a net worth of A$1.02 billion.
+In 2017, the Financial Review added Sinnathamby to its Rich List with a net worth of A$1.02 billion; and, As of May 2025, his net worth had increased to A$2.01 billion on the 2025 Rich List.